Wide post-common envelope binaries from Gaia: orbit validation and formation models: Results

 \subsection{Period-eccentricity relation}

 On Figure \ref{fig:P_v_ecc}, we plot the period against eccentricity of our objects, along with literature millisecond pulsars (MSPs) + WD binaries from the Australia Telescope National Facility (ATNF) pulsar catalogue (\citealt{Manchester2005AJ}; we plot the sample compiled by \citealt{Hui2018ApJ}).
 We distinguish systems with WD masses above and below 0.45 $M_{\odot}$.
 This is the approximate boundary between He WDs and more massive CO or ONeMg WDs, which correspond to systems thought to have formed from stable and unstable MT.
-The gray line is the theoretical relation expected for systems containing He WDs formed from stable MT derived in \citet{Phinney1992RSPTA}.
+The gray line is the theoretical relation expected for systems containing He WDs formed from stable MT derived in \citet{Phinney1992RSPTA}. \citet{Cohen2024arXiv} recently extended this relation to CO WDs with AGB progenitors and found an upper limit in the eccentricity of $\sim 3 \times 10^{-3}$, which is marked with a dashed horizontal line.